projectcontour/contour/site/_guides/structured-logs.md

 There is a default set of fields if you enable JSON logging, and you may customize which fields you log.
 Custom fields are not currently possible, however, we welcome PRs on the field list.

-The canonical location for the current field list is at [JSONFields]( https://godoc.org/github.com/projectcontour/contour/internal/envoy#JSONFields).
+The canonical location for the current field list is at [JSONFields][1].
-The default list of fields is available at [DefaultFields](https://godoc.org/github.com/projectcontour/contour/internal/envoy#DefaultFields)
+The default list of fields is available at [DefaultFields][2]

 ## Enabling the feature